karmada-io/website/docs/reference/components/karmada-metrics-adapter.md

       --bind-address ip                                         The IP address on which to listen for the --secure-port port.
 The associated interface(s) must be reachable by the rest of the cluster, and by CLI/web clients.
 If blank or an unspecified address (0.0.0.0 or ::), all interfaces and IP address families will be used. (default 0.0.0.0)
       --cert-dir string                                         The directory where the TLS certs are located.
 If --tls-cert-file and --tls-private-key-file are provided, this flag will be ignored. (default "apiserver.local.config/certificates")
       --client-ca-file string                                   If set, any request presenting a client certificate signed by one of the authorities in the client-ca-file is authenticated with an identity corresponding to the CommonName of the client certificate.
+      --cluster-api-burst int                                   Burst to use while talking with cluster kube-apiserver. (default 60)
+      --cluster-api-qps float32                                 QPS to use while talking with cluster kube-apiserver. (default 40)
       --contention-profiling                                    Enable block profiling, if profiling is enabled --debug-socket-path string                                Use an unprotected (no authn/authz) unix-domain socket for profiling with the given path
+      --enable-pprof                                            Enable profiling via web interface host:port/debug/pprof/.
+      --enable-priority-and-fairness                            If true, replace the max-in-flight handler with an enhanced one that queues and dispatches with priority and fairness
   -h, --help                                                    help for karmada-metrics-adapter
       --http2-max-streams-per-connection int                    The limit that the server gives to clients for the maximum number of streams in an HTTP/2 connection.
 Zero means to use golang's default.
+      --kube-api-burst int                                      Burst to use while talking with karmada-apiserver. (default 60)
-      --kubeconfig string                                       Path to karmada control plane kubeconfig file.
+      --kube-api-qps float32                                    QPS to use while talking with karmada-apiserver. (default 40) --kubeconfig string                                       Path to karmada control plane kubeconfig file.
       --log_backtrace_at traceLocation                          when logging hits line file:N, emit a stack trace (default :0)
       --log_dir string                                          If non-empty, write log files in this directory (no effect when -logtostderr=true)